AncientDefender/Group-Theory/README.md

 ### combine_colors

 - **Dynamic Color Combinations**: Easily combine shades and colors to create custom formatting codes.
-- **Timeout**:  Uses multithreading with a timeout to ensure prompt responds and minimize cases when input is delayed.
+- **Timeout**:  Uses multithreading with a timeout to ensure prompt responses and minimize cases when input is delayed.

 ## Contributing